Need some destination inspiration for a trip to Seville Spain? Here’s my guide to top attractions in beautiful Seville.

-The second floor features a golden cupola dome in a Mudéjar honeycomb style, reminiscent of rooms in the Nasrid Palace in the Alhambra.
+The second floor features a golden cupola dome in a Mudéjar honeycomb style, reminiscent of rooms in the Nasrid Palace in Granada’s Alhambra.

 Casa de Pilatos is a glorious melange of architecture, a mini-Alcazar.
 It’s well worth a visit and may unexpectedly capture your heart.

-Address: Plaza de Pilatos, 1, Seville
+- Address: Plaza de Pilatos, 1, Seville

-Hours: Winter (Nov-March): daily 9:00 am to 6:00 pm., Summer open until 7:00 pm
+- Hours: Winter (Nov-March): daily 9:00 am to 6:00 pm., Summer open until 7:00 pm

 - Entry: entire palace: € 12 (free audioguide), ground floor only: € 10, free admission with the Seville Card

-6. Metropol Parasol
+7. Metropol Parasol